ttytm/wthrr-the-weathercrab/README.md

 # 🦀 wthrr-the-weathercrab

-`wthrr` lives in your terminal and her passion is the weather.
+`wthrr` lives in your terminal and her passion is meteorology.

-If you spent a lot of time in the CLI it comes handy to have a little companion nearby who knows about the weather.
+If you spent some time in the CLI it comes in handy to have a little companion nearby who knows about the weather.

-<sub>Even when you don't spend a lot of time in the terminal.
-She has a sunny personality, so you can visit her once in a while.
-_Little tip: ask her about the weather._</sub>

 ## Contents